openLOWDIN/openLOWDIN_manual/readme.md

 # openLOWDIN manual #

-This manual has been developed with Sphinx
+This manual has been developed with Sphinx, website: https://openlowdin.github.io/openLOWDIN_manual/

-© All rights reserved, 2023.
+© All rights reserved, 2025.

 Installation notes.
 =============